yvesdb/jekyll-now/_drafts/2021-06-01-A-quick-way-to-deploy-code-to-Kubernetes.md

 ---
 published: false
 ---
-## A quick way to deploy code to Kubernetes
+## A quick way to deploy code to Kubernetes using GitHub Actions

+As a developer, we're always looking for simplification when it comes to deploying code.
+We like to concentrate on writing code without worrying about infrastructure components.
 In this article, I will explain how to deploy a sample VueJS application to a IBM Cloud Kubernetes Service cluster.

-Normally, as a developer, you would perform the following steps:
+Normally you would perform the following steps:
 - Install IBM Cloud CLI
 - Authenticate with IBM Cloud CLI
 - Build the Docker image